 There is no 'them' and 'us' - there is only 'us'

-The Foundation stands on the shoulders of Denmark's ratification of the Convention on Disability in 2009 and thus on the Convention's focus on universal design as a values-based approach to creating a more equal society for all.
+The foundation's strategic work is based upon Denmark's ratification of Convention of the Rights for Persons with Disabilities (CRPD) in 2009 and thus on the Convention's focus on universal design as a values-based approach to creating a more equal society for all.

-Universal design represents a human view that recognizes that to be human is to live with changeable and diverse functional abilities throughout life.
+Universal design represents a view of the human that recognises that being human means to live with changeable and diverse functional abilities throughout life.
 That it is a basic condition for all of us.

 Universal design does not divide people into 'them' and 'us'; people with or without disabilities.
 Instead, the concept embraces diversity and creates solutions that best embrace who we actually are.

-Therefore, we work purposefully and strategically to disseminate knowledge and knowledge about universal design.
+And so, we strategically focus our work to disseminate awareness and knowledge about universal design.

 The goal is a society based on universal design

-It is the Bevica Foundation's stated strategic objective that universal design should be the cornerstone of social design by 2050.
-In pursuit of that goal, we work purposefully and strategically in two focused tracks:
+It is the Bevica Foundation's strategic objective is to have universal design as the cornerstone in the basic societal structure by 2050.
+In pursuit of that goal, we work strategically in two focused tracks:

-- Creating attractive research and educational environments that promotes knowledge of universal design, so that future graduates have universal design as a basic premise in their professional understanding and as a foundation for their future work.
+- Creating attractive research and educational environments that promotes knowledge of universal design, so that future graduates have universal design as a basic premise in their professional understanding and as a foundation in their future careers.

-- That the Leave No One Behind agenda and the understanding of universal design are embedded as core values in decision makers and in society in general, and thus be included in the political agenda and translated into concrete partnerships.
-This work also requires a sustained conversation, which the foundation proactively pursues.
+- That the Leave No One Behind agenda and the understanding of universal design are embedded as core values in decision makers and in society in general, and thus included in the political agenda and executed in concrete partnerships.
+This work also requires ongoing public conversation, which the Bevica Foundation proactively pursues.

-The strategy unfolds in three pillars: knowledge of universal design, partnerships and conversation.
+The strategy unfolds in three basic pillars: knowledge of universal design, partnerships and public conversation.

-The knowledge that the Foundation collects and generates in this way not only forms an important basis for the Foundation's partnerships in both education and practice, it is also crucial in the conversations about blind spots, frameworks and norms that we bring into play in the social debate.
+The knowledge that the Foundation collects and generates in this way not only forms an important basis for the Foundation's partnerships in both education and practice, it is also crucial in the conversations about blind spots, societal organisation and norms that we actively bring into play.

 A chance meeting set it all in motion